 What is an indicator?

 One important way to track and communicate the causes and effects of climate change is through the use of indicators.
 An indicator represents the state or trend of certain environmental or societal conditions over a given area and a specified period of time.
 EPA's indicators are designed to help readers understand observed long-term trends related to the causes and effects of climate change.
 In other words, they provide important evidence of "what climate change looks like."
 For example, long-term measurements of temperature in the United States and globally are used as an indicator to track and better understand the effects of changes in the Earth's climate.

 Why does EPA compile and publish climate change indicators?

-EPA compiles these indicators with the primary goal of informing readers' understanding of climate change.
-They are designed so that the public, scientists, analysts, decision-makers, educators, and others can use climate change indicators as a tool for:
+EPA compiles these indicators with the primary goal of informing our understanding of climate change.
+They are designed so that the public, scientists, analysts, decision-makers, educators, and others can use climate change indicators as a basis for: